recfab/repo42/family-website/blog/2023-08-06-smash-bros-roy.md

 tags:
   - ShitMinoSays
   - SuperSmashBrosUltimate
+title: Fighting Roy in Smash Bros.
 ---
-# Roy in Smash Bros.

 > **Mino:** "He has a mighty sword as his symbol.
 You have an eggplant."